There are several factors in a mix session that must be considered to make an instrument like the bass guitar sit just right for the song.

 Going the Distance with the Bass Channel Itself

 Let’s say the bass guitar was, indeed, recorded great, but that we still want to give it an extra edge during the mix session.
-The approaches I’ve listed are not necessarily to be used in every mix and are not intended to be all used together.
-Instead, consider these areas that I find myself revisiting from time to time when I need to help the bass guitar keep up with the other instruments in the arrangement.
+The approaches listed are not necessarily to be used in every mix and are not intended to be all used together.
+Instead, consider these solutions to help the bass guitar keep up with the other instruments in the arrangement.

 Pro Tip: Modulation

-Sometimes a band will ask for a “wide” bass sound.
-An effect I find myself always returning to for this aesthetic is modulation.
-Routing the bass through an aux channel to a stereo chorus or flanger and then filtering out the low-end on the returned chorus effect really gets the job done.
+Sometimes a band will ask for a “wide” bass sound, which can be achieved through modulation.
+Routing the bass through an AUX channel to a stereo chorus or flanger and then filtering out the low-end on the returned chorus effect really gets the job done.

 Most of the bass guitar’s character is defined by its overtones.
 It’s best to focus on distorting this range in parallel if you’re looking for a bit more bite than what was recorded on tracking day.
 Send a copy of the bass guitar through an aux channel and distort the living heck out of it with a preamp.
 Find just the right level for the return channel to fatten up the bass guitar and give it some character.